graciangelica/Salary_Prediction/README.md

 ## Output of the project

-We trained and tested our dataset with some regression models.
-And it shows that Simple Linear Regression is the best regressor to solve the problem with 97% R2 score.
+I trained and tested the dataset with some regression models.
+And it shows that Simple Linear Regression is the best regressor to solve this problem with 97% R2 score.
 It means the model could predict very well for the HR department to make the salary predictions on the new employees based on their experience.

 The following graph shows the Salary vs Experience (Training Set)